vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/latest/migrate-0-10-0-to-0-11-0.md

 **Up to version 0.11.0**

-In 0.10.0, starting the Vega Console through your wallet was acheived using the `--console-proxy` flag.
+In 0.10.0, starting the Vega Console through your wallet was achieved using the `--console-proxy` flag.

 **Version 0.11.0 onwards**